 - Jan Broberg: kidnapping/abuse survivor; star of the documentary film “Abducted in Plain Sight”

 - Skye Borgman: director of the documentary film “Abducted in Plain Sight”

 - Leslie Rule: daughter of the late author Ann Rule

 Several of the guest speakers will be doing meet-and-greet sessions with CrimeCon attendees.

-True-crime network Oxygen (which is owned by NBCUniversal) has signed as the event’s presenting sponsor, which explains the prominent presence of Oxygen stars Grace and Siegler, as well as several correspondents from NBCUniversal’s “Dateline NBC.”
-There will also be a screening of the Oxygen special “Unspeakable Crime: The Killing of Jessica Chambers.”
+True-crime network Oxygen (which is owned by NBCUniversal) has signed as the event’s presenting sponsor, which explains the prominent presence of Oxygen stars Grace, Siegler, Rider, Spingola and Holes, as well as several correspondents from NBCUniversal’s “Dateline NBC.”

 Click here for a complete schedule of events.